HPAS

 SUB UNIT–3: Geography of Himachal Pradesh

-📌 Note: All topics/subjects under SUB UNIT-3 are relevant to Himachal Pradesh.
+📌 All topics under SUB UNIT-3 are relevant to Himachal Pradesh.

 🔸 UNIT–III: INDIAN SOCIETY & HIMACHAL CULTURE